-Starbucks could have avoided all of this if they had taken a more proactive approach and ensured that its staff was properly trained from the outset.
+Starbucks could have avoided all of this if they had taken a more proactive approach and ensured that staff had been properly trained from the outset.
 Instead, they needed a wake-up call to do this.

-For eCommerce brands, there are plenty of other risks that can be overcome with proper training.
-You should create clear standard operating procedures for your company.
-This can cover every element of how staff engages with customers.
 For example, you might want to create specific email templates for handling customer complaints to keep employees on message.
-This same policy of implementing standard operating procedures can even include how you converse on the phone with customers.
-What words or phrases are on-brand, off-brand, and off limits.
+This same policy of implementing standard operating procedures can even include how you converse on the phone with customers and identify words or phrases are on-brand, off-brand, and off limits.

 Creating these types of procedures can help reduce the risk of negative stories arising in the press.

 Good customer service starts with good listening.
 E-commerce businesses need to listen to their customers if they want to maintain a strong brand.